ARM-software/CMSIS-View/tools/eventlist/README.md

 ## Clone repository

-Clone github repository to create a local copy on your computer to make it easier to develop and test.
+Clone GitHub repository to create a local copy on your computer to make it easier to develop and test.
 Cloning of repository can be done by following the below git command: